Building Community Capacity for Protection of Child Rights

 - 1,467 people (883 female) in 7 villages aware of new Child Rights Law,

-- 539 children participated in Child Club activities, including peer-to-peer sessions where older children lead games, read stories and teach younger children,
+- 711 children participated in Child Club activities, including peer-to-peer and online sessions where older children lead games and read stories,

 - 5 Women’s Groups, previously using a micro-finance loan system, were introduced to and implemented a Village Savings and Loan Approach with 65 members in total (all female).